gchure/phd/docs/src/chapter_04/section_05_experimental_design.md

-demonstrated a strong dependence of the total cellular protein content on the growth rate [@schaechter1958], a relationship which has been rigorously quantified in recent years using mass spectrometry [@schmidt2016] and ribosomal profiling [@li2014a].
-Their combined results illustrate that modulation of the growth rate, either through controlling the available carbon source or the temperature of the growth medium, significantly alters the physiological state of the cell, triggering the reallocation of resources to prioritize expression of ribosome-associated genes. @Eq:foldchange_simple has no explicit dependence on the available carbon source but does depend on the temperature through the energetic parameters $\Delta\varepsilon_{R}$ and
+demonstrated a strong dependence of the total cellular protein content on the growth rate [@schaechter1958], a relationship which has been rigorously quantified in recent years using mass spectrometry [@schmidt2016] and ribosomal profiling [@li2014].
+Their combined results illustrate that modulation of the growth rate, either through controlling the available carbon source or the temperature of the growth medium, significantly alters the physiological state of the cell, triggering the reallocation of resources to prioritize expression of ribosome-associated genes. @Eq:foldchange_simple has no explicit dependence on the available carbon source,  but does depend on the temperature through the energetic parameters $\Delta\varepsilon_{R}$ and
 $\Delta\varepsilon_{AI}$ which are defined relative to the thermal energy,
 $k_BT$.
 With this parametric knowledge, we are able to draw quantitative